kawaraa/k-trader/README.md

 # K Trader

-K Trader is a Cryptocurrency Trading Bots and Bots Manager
+K Trader is a Cryptocurrency Trading Bots Manager

+Goal: Dropping and earning at the same time with less remaining

 ## Trading fees calculation